Accessibility Tools

 Slide 1

-D42 Intestine-on-Chip: Brightfield image showing 14d cultured intestinal tissue structures.
+D42 Gut-on-Chip: Brightfield image showing 14d cultured intestinal tissue structures.
 Intestinal epithelial cells form a villus-like tissue morphology with crypts inbetween.
 A three-dimensional tissue outgrowth is essential to enlarge the surface area for nutrient uptake and to provide tissue niches for immune cells and microbial organisms.

 Slide 1